 Product design at NPR is a wonderful challenge.
 It includes listening, reading, and viewing experiences for a diverse range of audiences on a growing number of platforms and channels.

-I have had the opportunity to re-think news flows on our flagship app and prototype story interactions on NPR.org.
-I have facilitated user testing for mobile listening features and considered content integration on smart home devices.
+As a product designer, I had the opportunity to re-think news flows on NPR's flagship app, prototype story interactions on NPR.org, and facilitate user testing for mobile listening features.

 Role: UX and visual product design

 My time at HQ was primarily focused on a redesign of the NPR News App.
 Interestingly, audience behaviors rarely overlap on our products: people stick to their preferred modes of consuming media on their preferred devices.
 (Roughly 60% of News App users exclusively read stories, while 30% only stream live radio.)
 NPR is also tasked with designing for devoted generations of existing users, while continuing to attract younger and more tech-savvy audiences.

 We tackled central concerns within news media, as well as specific questions for NPR.
 What should a morning brief feel like?
 What are the differences between news stories and our human interest content?
 How might a user flip between segmented audio and breaking news on live radio?

 The News App team sketched moon-shot ideas as well as MVP concepts.
 We prototyped on paper and in Framer.
 We collaborated with the News Room and the Sponsorship team.
 We tested assumptions with users who listen to NPR in their cars and those who exclusively read content on their phones.